uniwebcms/component-library-template/README.md

 ### 🥇 Component's capabilities

-Our example component may look simple, but since it's working together with the underlying Uniweb JS Engine, it automatically supports some advanced functionalities.
+Our example component may look simple, but since it's working together with the underlying Uniweb JS Engine, it already supports some advanced functionalities.
 Specifically, our new component can:

 1. Show internationalized content based the active language.
 2. Apply font and color themes, including light, dim, and dark variants.